 - Restrict viewing of interior spaces from outside; obviously a sun/shade control benefit and blinds may be required in some windows for this reason.
-Optimization of natural daylight in teaching spaces is a requirement. - Exterior window blinds the current standard allows between 3%-5% openness depending on the building orientation and room function.
+Optimization of natural daylight in teaching spaces is a requirement. - Exterior window blinds the current standard allows 3% light openness depending on the building orientation and room function.